Strangenoise/CustomLayersMerge/README.md

 3 - Enter one or more custom layer name (the part of your layers name that is common to all the wanted layers)

-4 - Choose the merge operation
+4 - Choose the options and merge operation

 5 - Click ok